Bias, bars and business cards

 What I do know is that our bias limits us and our interactions with other people.
 The more preconceived our ideas of what things or people should be like and look like, the smaller we make our worlds.
 We also make it more difficult for people to engage authentically with us because consciously or subconsciously, they already feel that they have to jump through hoops and do backflips just to be accepted or approved of.

-Have you ever thought about how your own bias and judgements surface when someone hands you a business card?
+Have you ever thought about how your own biases and judgements surface when someone hands you a business card?

 What are your preconceived ideas about what business cards should look like?